conamu/mycorrhizal/README.md

 It is usable, I tested it on a test application server.
 It ofcourse is nowhere near as fast as redis but its still usable to play around with or maybe prototype distributed systems.

+Below the vision of this wild and weird project: I tried to model a leaderless distributed system after mycelium networks.

 # Mycorrizal
 The embedded Library for scalable, modern and efficient modular Monoliths